rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 {{% chapter_header "React GraphQL Pagination " "react-graphql-pagination" %}}

-Last section you implemented a list field in your GraphQL query, which fit into the flow of structuring the query with nested objects and a list responsible for showing partial results of the query.
+Last section you implemented a list field in your GraphQL query, which fit into the flow of structuring the query with nested objects and a list responsible for showing partial results of the query in React.

 In this section, you will explore pagination with list fields with GraphQL in React in more detail.
 Initially, you will learn more about the arguments of list fields.
 Further, you will add one more nested list field to your query.
 Finally, you will fetch another page of the paginated `issues` list with your query.